Bailey leads Davidson against East Tennessee State after 24-point game - WTOP News

 Davidson, North Carolina; Saturday, 5 p.m.
 EST

-BOTTOM LINE: Davidson takes on East Tennessee State after Reed Bailey scored 24 points in Davidson’s 91-85 victory against the Bowling Green Falcons.
+BOTTOM LINE: Davidson plays East Tennessee State after Reed Bailey scored 24 points in Davidson’s 91-85 victory over the Bowling Green Falcons.

-Davidson finished 9-7 at home a season ago while going 15-17 overall.
-The Wildcats averaged 70.1 points per game last season, 32.6 in the paint, 12.9 off of turnovers and 7.3 on fast breaks.
+Davidson went 9-7 at home a season ago while going 15-17 overall.
+The Wildcats averaged 70.1 points per game last season, 13.8 from the free-throw line and 21.9 from 3-point range.

-East Tennessee State finished 19-16 overall with a 5-11 record on the road last season.
-The Buccaneers allowed opponents to score 69.6 points per game and shot 43.3% from the field last season.
+East Tennessee State finished 11-11 in SoCon play and 5-11 on the road last season.
+The Buccaneers averaged 71.5 points per game last season, 29.1 in the paint, 14.3 off of turnovers and 9.7 on fast breaks.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.